autumn-info-442a/team-b/hw4.md

     }
     ```
   - Card
-    - This component is a view that will contain a preview of Covid related information found in the County Model
+    - This component is a view that will contain a preview of Covid related information from the API
     - View resides only on the client
     - Code Snippet:
     ```jsx